-FRH 415 The Seventeenth and Eighteenth Centuries (4) A study of works in various genres by leading French authors such as Pascal, Corneille, Racine, Moliere, La Fontaine, Montesquieu, Diderot, Rousseau and Voltaire.
+FRH 417 The Seventeenth and Eighteenth Centuries (4)

+A study of works in various genres by leading French authors such as Pascal, Corneille, Racine, Moliere, La Fontaine, Montesquieu, Diderot, Rousseau and Voltaire.
 Conducted in French.
 Prerequisite: FRH 370 and FRH 380.

-FRH 419 The Nineteenth Century (4) A study of works in various genres by leading French authors such as Stendhal, Balzac, Hugo, Nerval, Flaubert, Zola, Baudelaire and Mallarme.
+FRH 419 The Nineteenth Century (4)

+A study of works in various genres by leading French authors such as Stendhal, Balzac, Hugo, Nerval, Flaubert, Zola, Baudelaire and Mallarme.
 Conducted in French.
 Prerequisite: FRH 370 and FRH 380.

-The Twentieth Century (4) FRH 420 A study of contemporary works from various genres demonstrating different approaches.
+FRH 420 The Twentieth Century (4)

+A study of contemporary works from various genres demonstrating different approaches.
 Prerequisite: FRH 370 and FRH 380.

-Translation into French (4) Translation from English into French of a wide variety of materials that may range from commercial and technical to literary.
+FRH 455 Translation into French (4)

+Translation from English into French of a wide variety of materials that may range from commercial and technical to literary.
 Offered fall semester in alternate years.
 Prerequisite: FRH 314, 316, 318 and 355.
-Business French (4) FRH 457 Introduction to the essential vocabulary and style specific to French business as well as to the basic workings of the French economy.
-Prerequisite: FRH 314, 316, 318 and 355.

-Undergraduate Seminar (2 or 4) FRH 480 Study of individual authors, selected themes or critical problems.
+FRH 480 Undergraduate Seminar (2 or 4)

+Study of individual authors, selected themes or critical problems.
 Conducted in French.
 Prerequisite: FRH 370 and 380.

-Independent Reading and Research (2, 4 or 8) FRH 490 Directed individual research and reading for advanced French majors.
+FRH 490 Independent Reading and Research (2, 4 or 8)

+Directed individual research and reading for advanced French majors.
 May be repeated for a total of 8 credits.

 Prerequisite: Two 400-level French literature courses and permission of department.

-Independent Translation Project (4, 6 or 8) Directed annotated translation from French into English of a major work in the student's field.
+FRH 491 Independent Translation Project (4, 6 or 8)

+Directed annotated translation from French into English of a major work in the student's field.
 May not be counted toward the major.

 Prerequisite: FRH 355 and 455 and permission of department.

-GERMAN LANGUAGE AND LITERATURE GRM 114-115 Introduction to German and German Culture (4 each) A two-semester sequence in the fundamentals of German and German culture.
-A beginning course, GRM 114 must be taken first.
+GERMAN LANGUAGE AND LITERATURE

+GRM 114-115 Introduction to German and German Culture (4 each)

+A two-semester sequence in the fundamentals of German and German culture.
+A beginning course.
+GRM 114 must be taken first.
 GRM 114 or 115 satisfies the university general education requirement in language.

-GRM 214-215 Second Year German (4 each) A two-semester sequence continuing the work of GRM 114-115, with the addition of cultural and literary readings.
+GRM 214-215 Second Year German (4 each)

+A two-semester sequence continuing the work of GRM 114-115, with the addition of cultural and literary readings.
 GRM 214 must be taken first.

 Prerequisite: One year of college German or equivalent.

-GRM 290 Directed Readings in German (2 or 4) A reading course for nonmajors interested in research in a particular area.
+GRM 290 Directed Readings in German (2 or 4)

+A reading course for nonmajors interested in research in a particular area.
 Approximately 50 hours of reading per credit; one conference weekly with the instructor.
 Prerequisite: GRM 215.

-Intermediate German Conversation I (2) Provides a transition between the carefully structured activities of other intermediate courses and free manipulation of the spoken language.
+Intermediate German Conversation I (2) GRM 316

+Provides a transition between the carefully structured activities of other intermediate courses and free manipulation of the spoken language.
 Should be taken concurrently with GRM 318.
 Offered fall semester.

 Prerequisite: GRM 215.

-Intermediate German Conversation II (2)
+Intermediate German Conversation II (2) GRM 317

 Provides practice in the free manipulation of the language.
 Offered winter semester.
 Prerequisite: GRM 316 or permission of instructor.

 German Composition (2) GRM 318

 Practice in written composition.
 Techniques of textual analysis and exposition are introduced.
 Should be taken concurrently with GRM 316.
 Offered fall semester.
 Prerequisite: GRM 215.

-GRM 340 German Culture I (4)
+German Culture I (4) GRM 340

 Culture in history before 1900.
 The course covers the principal characteristics of culture and civilization generally regarded as important by German-speaking people themselves.
 Conducted in German.
 Offered fall semester in alternate years.

 Prerequisite: GRM 215 or equivalent.

 GRM 355 Translation: German (4)

 Translation from German to English of a range of materials from commercial and technical to literary, with an emphasis on idiomatic English.
 Offered winter semester.
 Prerequisite: GRM 316 and GRM 318.